Stupefy-Engine/Stupefy/README.md

 ### Getting Started

-Visual Studio 2017 or 2019 is recommended, Hazel is officially untested on other development environments whilst we focus on a Windows build.
+Visual Studio 2017 or 2019 is recommended, Stupefy is currently for Windows only!

 You can clone the repository to a local destination using git: